X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Dataset, Experiments and Evaluation

 \subsection{Datasets}

-To evaluate the performance of the trajectory prediction task of the proposed method, publicly available datasets, Highway Drone (highD) and Next Generation SIMulation (NGSIM), are used.
+To ensure a fair evaluation of the proposed framework on highway data, the publicly available Highway Drone (highD) and Next Generation SIMulation (NGSIM) datasets are used.

-\textbf{highD:} The dataset has naturalistic vehicle trajectories captured using a drone at six different highway locations in Germany.
-It includes more than $110500$ vehicles, $44500$ driven kilometers, and $147$ driven hours provided in $60$ recordings with a sample rate of $f = 25$ Hz.
-There is a large imbalance in scenarios where keep lane scenarios are more frequent than lane change scenarios \cite{GFTNN2}.
+\textbf{highD:} The dataset has vehicle trajectories with a sample rate of $f = 25$ Hz captured using a drone at six different highway locations in Germany.
+There is a large imbalance in scenarios where keep lane scenarios are more frequent than lane change scenarios \cite{GFTNNV2}.
 To address this, traffic scenarios are extracted during the preprocessing step to ensure uniform distribution.
 Later, the extracted scenarios are split into subsets with $70:10:20$ ratio: train, validation, and test with $9604$, $1371$, $2747$ samples, respectively.

 \textbf{NGSIM:} The dataset was recorded on US highways US-$101$, I-$80$ with a sample rate of $f = 10$ Hz.
-To capture different traffic conditions, three different $15$ min time slots were chosen on both highways, making the total recording time $45$ min.
 Similar to highD, NGSIM also has a huge imbalance of scenarios \cite{ra_gat}.
 Therefore, the data is preprocessed in a similar way to extract an equal proportion of each scenario type.
 This, in turn, heavily reduces the total number of scenarios in the NGSIM dataset; however, training on a balanced dataset is crucial to avoid biasing the model towards lane-keeping scenarios, which constitute the majority class in both datasets \cite{GFT}.
 The proportionate dataset is then split into train, validation, and test sets with $1634$, $232$, and $471$ scenarios, respectively.

-Each extracted scenario is of $8$s, with the first $3$s representing the observed historical track and the next $5$s as the future trajectory or the ground truth.
-In scenarios with insufficient surrounding context, such as when only a few surrounding vehicles are present, ghost vehicles are inserted while training X-TRAJ.
-These vehicles are provided with the same motion features as the target vehicle.
+Each scenario spans $8$s, with $3$s of observed history and $5$s of future trajectory.
+In scenarios with insufficient surrounding context, such as when only a few surrounding vehicles are present, ghost vehicles are introduced during X-TRAJ training, following the successful strategy adopted in prior work \cite{GFT} to handle missing interaction participants.
+These vehicles are provided with the same motion features as the target vehicle, to avoid adding artificially simulated dynamic \cite{GFT}.